 A brief history

-Celtic stock has been traced back to Austria during the Iron Age (800B.C.E. to 43C.E.), when a tribal nomadic community lived in a salt mining region called Hallstatt.
+Celtic stock has been traced back to Austria during the Iron Age (800B.C.E. to 43C.E.) when a tribal nomadic community lived in a salt mining region called Hallstatt.
 They developed into what is called the La Tene culture and expanded across Europe, coming into territorial conflict with the Romans.
 The mighty Romans forced them north, spilling out into the British Isles.
 Defeated, the Celts disbanded during Roman occupation in Britain and survivors joined Anglo-Saxon kingdoms.
-Meanwhile, other Celtic countries remained standing, chiefly Cornwall, Wales, Ireland, Scotland, Isle of Man and Brittany.
+Meanwhile, other Celtic countries remained standing, chiefly in Cornwall, Wales, Ireland, Scotland, Isle of Man and Brittany.
 During the 4th Century C.E., Christianity was introduced to Ireland and began to convert the pagan population.

 Pagans and propaganda

 The pagan Celts had a decorative style that included knotwork, keys, and spirals.
 From where they adopted these symbols and their meaning are a subject of great debate.
-The Romans used knots in handicrafts and mosaic floors as early as 3rd & 4th century C.E, and knots are now known to have been significant in other ancient cultures.
+The Romans used knots in handicrafts and mosaic floors as early as 3rd & 4th-century C.E, and knots are now known to have been significant in other ancient cultures.
 So although not unique to the Celts, it was they who developed and maintained the specific art form that we associate with Ireland today.
 St Patrick and his Christian cousins used local Pagan symbols to endear Christianity to the pagan population.
-They repurposed motif’s such as the three leaf shamrock and celtic cross to tell their stories of faith in a way that was familiar and relatable to the Celts, and would win their favour.
+They repurposed motifs such as the three-leaf shamrock and Celtic cross to tell their stories of faith in a way that was familiar and relatable to the Celts and would win their favour.

-Irish and English monks sitting in the quiet tranquillity of their monasteries, decorated their calligraphic bibles with increasingly ornate forms of these symbols, knots and interlacing patterns–which came to be known generally as Insular Art.
+Irish and English monks sitting in the quiet tranquillity of their monasteries decorated their calligraphic bibles with increasingly ornate forms of these symbols, knots and interlacing patterns–which came to be known generally as Insular Art.
 The resulting, highly decorated texts are called illuminated manuscripts of which arguably the most famous example is the Book of Kells, held at Trinity College in Dublin, Ireland.
 Viking raids eventually disrupted the development and production of Insular art and it merged into the next era of art history, Romanesque Art.

 Celtic knot or not?

 A Celtic knot is unique whereby it is created from a single continuous and unending cord.
 Whereas the Germans and Romans tended to leave loose ends lying about.
 Celtic knots also have a consistent under and over-woven structure.
-So what constitutes the difference between a knot and an interlace you ask?
+So what constitutes the difference between a knot and interlace you ask?
 Well, I found it best explained like this: If two “ends” of the single cord are pulled and they tighten, the pattern is considered a knot.
-Alternatively, if by pulling the cord you unravel the design, it is an interlace.
+Alternatively, if by pulling the cord you unravel the design, it’s an interlace.

-The meaning of a Celtic knot
+The meaning of Celtic knots

 Peace, love & inspiring travel,